stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   This Curwen letter, though undated as to the year, was evidently not the one in answer to which Orne had written the confiscated missive; and from internal evidence Ward placed it not much later than 1750.
 It may not be amiss to give the text in full, as a sample of the style of one whose history was so dark and terrible.
-The recipient is addressed as  "Simon ", but a line (whether drawn by Curwen or Orne Ward could not tell) is run through the word.
+The recipient is addressed as  "Simon", but a line (whether drawn by Curwen or Orne Ward could not tell) is run through the word.

     Prouidence, I. May (Ut. vulgo)